 - Use restricted areas to allow business customers to enter a password and see appropriate prices and discounts.

-5.4 If you are selling online, the design of your site should make it easy for people to buy.
+If you are selling online, the design of your site should make buying easy

 - Anticipate queries and give clear answers.